Review coming soon

 The company launched the first ever leather tennis shoe called the K-Swiss Classic.
-This iconic silhouette featured the premium leather upper with hints of ski boots elements such as three-piece upper with five side bindings and five D-ring lacing system.
+This iconic silhouette featured the premium leather upper with hints of ski cleats elements such as three-piece upper with five side bindings and five D-ring lacing system.
 These features deliver ample ankle support fitting for the quick lateral movements on the tennis courts.
 Since then, the Classic became an indispensable pair on the courts across the continents.

 In its first two decades of existence, K-Swiss did not use any advertisements and preferred gaining a good reputation by word of mouth.
 The brand banked on the high-performance features and timeless look of their most popular silhouette, the Classic.
 Years passed, the brand expanded its products and began offering climbing and aerobics footwear.